 - Gen2 (homeschool graduates discuss the blessings of homeschooling and what they are doing now)

 - Struggling Learners (for special needs or struggling students; we prefer a professional or experienced parent)

-We do not pay our writers, but do give them by-line credit.
-Along with the article, writers should include a recent photo and short bio with business or blog website.
+CHEC does not pay our writers, but we do give them by-line credit.
+Along with the article, writers should include a recent photo and 50-word or less bio with business email or website.
 I email selected chosen writers with the magazine on-line for access to the edited, published article.